Overview

 ''')

-# Insert some data
+# Insert data into the table

-cursor.execute("INSERT INTO users (name, email) VALUES (?, ?)", ("Alice", "[email protected]"))
+cursor.execute("INSERT INTO users (name, email) VALUES (?, ?)", ('Alice', '[email protected]'))

-cursor.execute("INSERT INTO users (name, email) VALUES (?, ?)", ("Bob", "[email protected]"))
+cursor.execute("INSERT INTO users (name, email) VALUES (?, ?)", ('Bob', '[email protected]'))

 conn.commit()

-# Query the data
+# Query data from the table

 print("All users:")